-Everything you need to know about Amazon’s virtual assistant, Alexa
+What is Alexa?
+It’s Amazon’s new virtual assistant

 If you own an Amazon device (or have been on the internet in the last year), you’ve probably heard the name “Alexa.”
 It’s the name you call out when you have a question — provided you own an Amazon Echo.
 Amazon’s virtual assistant has been integrated into several of the company’s products and is starting to find its way into third-party devices, like this GE lamp.
 This voice-activated virtual assistant can perform a variety of simple tasks, like playing music, but it can also be used to control smart-home gadgets, giving it the ability to dim the lights, lock the doors, or adjust the thermostat.

-More: Amazon is rumored to be working on an Echo successor with a touchscreen

 While “Alexa” has become synonymous with products like the Amazon Echo and has been a major selling point for devices like the Amazon Fire TV, you can’t actually go out and buy an “Alexa.”
-So who, or what, is Alexa exactly?
+So what is Alexa exactly?
 Here’s everything you need to know about Amazon’s virtual assistant.

 Who is Alexa?